pub struct Aaaa { /* private fields */ }Implementations§

 +----------+-------------------------+----------------------------+

-So while currently the only addresses with link-local scope an application will encounter are all in fe80::/64
+So while currently the only addresses with link-local scope an application will encounter are all in fe80::/64,

 this might change in the future with the publication of new standards.
-More addresses in fe80::/10
+More addresses in fe80::/10 could be allocated,

 and those addresses will have link-local scope.

-Also note that while RFC 4291 section 2.5.3 mentions about the loopback address (::1
+Also note that while RFC 4291 section 2.5.3 mentions about the loopback address (::1) that “it is treated as having Link-Local scope”,

-this does not mean that the loopback address actually has link-local scope and this method will return false
+this does not mean that the loopback address actually has link-local scope and this method will return false on it.

 Examples